Running the longest race in the world...

 What do you do when you're not running?

 I used to make my living from making websites, and still do a lot of voluntary work on sites connected to our meditation centre.
 One of the sites I help with is actually the 3100 mile race website, so I'm not sure what I'll do if something happens to it during the race.
 I have also written quite a few articles on different sites - a few years ago, some articles of mine ended up in a book compiled by my friend Tejvan Pettinger called Happiness Will Follow You, which also included some charming stories by Sri Chinmoy.

 Nirbhasa is a pretty unusual name!

 I guess it is.
 As far as I know, I'm the only person in the world called Nirbhasa.
 (Although I do remember a conversation with some lady who cold-called me trying to sell me something; she really liked my name and was going to recommend it to her sister who just had a new baby.
-Inwardly I was like 'Don't even think about it!', although I was too polite to say anything.)
+Inwardly I was saying 'Don't even think about it!', although I was too polite to say anything outwardly.)